 You have dual daisy chains here, and you will use them also when this daypack is attached to the main pack, this is always useful to have.
 The rest is one single main compartment, good enough for its purpose.
 See it below when it is detached from the pack.

 The suspension is based on a PE frame sheet and X-shaped aluminum stays, together with a horizontal stabilizer bar.
 The EVA foam on the back is ridged, so you have small channels covered by a breathable mesh for ventilation.

-The shoulder straps are with a lot of nice padding and covered by a wide open mesh, all for an increased ventilation and comfort, see them below.
+The shoulder straps are with a lot of nice padding and covered by a wide-open mesh, all for increased ventilation and comfort, see them below.

 The harness is adjustable, and you have a ladder-type system and double Velcro tabs which keep the harness firmly attached to the ladder, see it in the picture:

 The waist belt is really massive and wide, with the same foam and mesh as on the shoulder straps.
 But here you have something special, the TuningFork frame sheet which is there for fitting iliac crest hip bone.
 You can see it in the picture: